 - 1. A member may review a BWC recording on his/her assigned device or on an authorized computer for any legitimate investigatory purpose, including but not limited to, preparing an incident report, preparing statements, conducting a follow-up investigation, or providing testimony, except when the member is the subject of the investigation in any of the following circumstances that were captured by the BWC: - a.
-An officer-involved shooting or in-custody death, - A member is the subject of a criminal investigation, or an immediate administrative investigation. - c.
-At the discretion of the Chief of Police or his/her designee.
+An officer-involved shooting or in-custody death, - b.
+Criminal investigation - c.
+At the discretion of the Chief of Police or his/her designee